Lean Organisation

 Why is it important?

-Many failed attempts to reap the benefits of Lean/ Op Ex transformations have failed due to either 1) copy pasting tools, methods and systems - instead of these being 'pulled' as countermeasures to real problems from KPIs or strategic objectives or 2) only implementing some aspects in some areas and stagnating - as opposed to letting it grow organically as fast and far as the orghanisational capability can follow (PxC=R)
+or 2) only implementing some aspects in some areas and stagnating - as opposed to letting it grow organically as fast and far as the organisational capability can follow (PxC=R)

 Key Elements/Terms